Meet the people who keep NCAA Football video game alive

 In the meantime, hope for its return appears slim.
 There are those within EA Sports who would love to produce the franchise again, but that would require the NCAA to allow players to be paid and that's just not a reality at this time.

-Ben Haumiller, who worked on the game from 2005-14 and then transferred over to the Madden team, hears from fans constantly about it.
+Ben Haumiller, who worked on the game from 2005 to 2014 and then transferred over to the Madden team, hears from fans constantly about it.
 At the NFL combine last year, in the middle of doing facial scans for all the rookies, he said former Michigan tight end Jake Butt asked him, "Hey, when is NCAA coming back?"
 This year, former Louisville quarterback and Heisman Trophy winner Lamar Jackson pulled him aside.

 "This is the first class that was high school seniors when 'NCAA 14' came out and never had anyone eligible to be [in the game]," Haumiller said.
 "He's like, 'Man, I would have been on the cover.'
 He mentioned it was one of his dreams to be on the cover."